finos/common-domain-model/documentation/source/event-model.rst

    observedValue Price (1..1)
    observationIdentifier ObservationIdentifier (1..1)

 A reset primitive consists in associating a reset object to the trade state.
 The reset primitive function creates an instances of the ``Reset`` data type and adds it to the ``resetHistory`` attribute of a given ``TradeState``.
+The reset instruction specify the payout that is subject to the reset, via a reference.
 A reset does not modify the underlying ``Trade`` object.

 .. code-block:: Haskell